-The Company's primary line of credit is a \$15.0 million revolving note payable to a bank that expires on May 31, 2007.
-The Company also has a secured line of credit for \$0.2 million which also has an expiration date of May 31, 2007.
+At its July 2006 meeting, the Board of Directors approved a \$25.0 million primary line of credit (revolving note payable) with JP Morgan Chase Bank expiring on September 30, 2008.
+The line of credit includes three one-year automatic extensions unless the bank provides notice of non-renewal 14 months in advance of the expiration date.
+The company had borrowings of \$4,500,000 under this line at September 30, 2006.
+The Company also has a secured line of credit for \$0.2 million, which has an expiration date of May 31, 2007.
 This line of credit is secured by accounts receivable, inventory and equipment.
-There were no borrowings under either line at June 30, 2006.
-At June 30, 2006, the Company was in compliance with all debt covenants.
+There were no borrowings under this line at September 30, 2006.
+At September 30, 2006, the Company was in compliance with all debt covenants.